Futtock shrouds: Climbing a ship's rigging

 In the most traditional ships, the futtock shrouds can be used to gain access to the tops.
 Sailors ascend ratlines on the ordinary shrouds until nearly at the top, then transfer to the futtock shrouds which will be reaching upwards and outwards above them.
 Using the futtock shrouds involves climbing the underside of an overhanging rope at about 45 degrees.
 Futtock shrouds may or may not have ratlines.

 As well as climbing the futtock shrouds, most ships also allowed access to the top through the "lubber's hole" at the tip of the ordinary ratlines.
 However, this was generally scorned by experienced sailors, and reserved for those on their first few trips aloft.

 Any traditionally-rigged ship will have futtock shrouds, but on some modern ones they are strictly for structural purposes, with climbing forbidden.
 These ships may also dispense with lubbers' holes, and instead opt for a "Jacob's ladder" that descends from the edge of the top to the ratlines vertically, rather than overhanging like the futtock shrouds.

 Futtock band

 In the mid-nineteenth century the futtock band was introduced, being a metal collar fitted to the mast below the top, to which the lower point of the futtock shrouds is attached.
 Before this the futtock shrouds were attached to the lower shrouds that rose directly to the top.
 In this arrangement lower shrouds must support a greater load, requiring the use of catharpins to provide bracing between port and starboard shrouds.

-Futtock (frame)

-In the construction of a wooden-hulled ship, the futtocks are the separate pieces of timber which compose the frame of the ship.
-There are four futtocks (component parts of the rib), and occasionally five, to a ship.
-Those next to the keel are called 'ground-futtocks', or navel-futtocks, and the rest are termed 'upper futtocks'.
-The word itself is derived from a contraction of 'foot hook', indicating their role in providing a secure framework to a ship.